openalias/openalias-spec/oa2.md

 1. The sender provides `example@openalias.org` as the string that they wish to send their funds to.

 2. Optional: fetch the `_openalias-metadata.example` record.
 If you have implemented any key-value pairs such as `image`, use them as desired.
+Do not load any content from a different domain and subdomain (if applicable).
+You might consider requiring explicit user content before fetching links, and warning the user that this will potentially leak their IP address to the server.

 3. Determine based on sender context what assets and/or networks that should be reviewed.
 You should review ALL records that could be used in the context of the sending experience.
 Make lists with the applicable `asset_network` and `asset_type` values.

 4. Fetch all `_openalias-routing.example` records.
 For each, derive the `asset_network` and `asset_type` that they relate to.
 Discard all `_openalias-routing.example` records that do not match either the `asset_network` and `asset_type`.

+5. Confirm that the domain properly has DENSSEC configured.
+If it is not properly configured, then throw an error saying that the recipient has not safely configured DNSSEC for OpenAlias.

-5. Sort the  `_openalias-routing.example` records by priority (lower number = higher priority).
+6. Sort the  `_openalias-routing.example` records by priority (lower number = higher priority).
 Skip this step if there are no `_openalias-routing.example` records.

-6. Fetch all `_openalias-payment.example` records.
+7. Fetch all `_openalias-payment.example` records.
 For each, derive the `asset_network` and `asset_type` that they relate to.
 Discard all `_openalias-payment.example` records that do not match either the `asset_network` and `asset_type`.

-7. Starting with highest priority routing record, search for a matching `_openalias-payment.example` record.
+8. Starting with highest priority routing record, search for a matching `_openalias-payment.example` record.
 If there are no matching records for that priority, then move to the next routing record.
 If there are no `_openalias-routing.example` records, then use the payment record.

-8. If there are several matching records, then select the priority record as follows:
+9. If there are several matching records, then select the priority record as follows:

     1. First, filter out all `address_type` instances that are marked incompatible.
 For example, if a wallet cannot send to a bip352 address, then remove that record.
 Wallets should check compatibility with the address by seeing if the `address_type` string is supported, or through some other separate address validation logic.
 If only one record remains, then use that record.